harezmi/fit4j/fit4j/README.md

 ## Calling REST Endpoints of Your Service

-`@SpringBootTest` annotation which is inherited by `@AcceptanceTest` annotation by default creates a MOCK WebEnvironment.
+`@SpringBootTest` annotation which is inherited by `@FIT` annotation by default creates a MOCK WebEnvironment.
 In the MOCK web environment, the Spring Boot application context is started but the web server itself is not.
 Instead of starting a real server, a mock server environment is created using Spring’s `MockMvc` framework.
 This setup is actually enough for all acceptance test scenarios unless your service has REST endpoints, and you would like to test them via a